You may have heard the popular phrase “buy the dip” when it comes to investing, so here’s what it means

 How long could the markets be down for?

-This could be an opportunity to pick up some bargains, with the markets going back up in a month or two, or we could be looking at a much longer time frame.
+That means a market dip could be an opportunity to pick up some bargains, with the markets going back up in a month or two, or you could be looking at a much longer time frame.
 Historically, declining markets – or bear markets – don’t last as long as when prices are going up – a bull market.
-In fact, we’ve just come out of the longest bull market ever, which lasted 11 years.
+In fact, before the 2020 market crash, we’d just come out of the longest bull market ever, which lasted 11 years.
 The longest bear market ever recorded was the Stock Market Crash of 1929, which lasted 2.8 years.

 At Wealthify, our customers choose their level of investment risk when they start investing with us.
 Investment risk is based on a large number of factors, but the current state of the market is not one of them.